 What age groups/type of people do you see?

 I have had experience working with numerous age groups from children up to the elderly.
 I currently offer both Individual and Couples Counselling to young people, adults and the elderly.

 Where are you based?

-I can currently offer appointments in either Brighton or Hove at the following locations:
+I am currently working exclusively online with limited availability, due to covid.
+I usually offer appointments in either Brighton or Hove at the following locations:

 Brighton Therapy Practice, 9a Princes Street, Brighton BN2 1RD